source-separation/tutorial/book/basics/representations.md

 rate of their input signals (called {term}`downsampling`) to reduce the computational load during training time.
 Downsampling removes high frequency information from a signal, which is seen as a necessary evil to increase the overall performance of an approach.
-Most of the frequencies above 10 kHz are only harmonics or partials; while these are certainly important for perception, researchers have found that ensuring the lower frequencies sound better [WHAT DO I WANT TO SAY HERE????]

 ```{note}
 All of the source separation approaches we will discuss assume that the sample